Call: 1-(855) 670-ISTS (4787) and ask for the TheDream.US Scholarship Program

-You will provide us with your demographic, academic, and financial information.
-This is the same information that you will include in most of your college applications.
+You will provide us the same demographic information that you will include in most of your college applications.

 Our scholarship is available to low-income students who cannot otherwise afford to go to college.
 To assess this, we need to understand your financial situation.

-• If you’re a dependent student, we need your parents’ and your financial information to get a full picture of the family’s financial strength.
+If you’re a dependent student, we need your parents’ and your financial information to get a full picture of the family’s financial strength.

-• If you’re an independent student, we only need your financial information (and, if you’re married, your spouse’s) to assess your financial strength.
+If you’re an independent student, we only need your financial information (and, if you’re married, your spouse’s) to assess your financial strength.

-• Annual household Income;
+Annual household Income;

 Number in the household supported by this income; and

-• Number of dependents supported by this income who will attend college in 2017.
+Number of dependents supported by this income who will attend college in 2019-2020.

 You DO NOT have to upload any financial records.